 Instructions for the preparation of the media should be strictly adhered to.
-The stability of some of the components of the media, particularly the $\alpha$ -ketoglutarate potassium salt, can vary between batches.
+The stability of some of the components of the media, particularly the α-ketoglutarate potassium salt, can vary between batches.
 It is essential therefore, that each batch of medium is checked for its ability to support the growth of Legionella species, particularly Legionella pneumophila and its inability to support the growth of some representative background organisms.
 Example species used are Legionella pneumophila serogroup 1 and Legionella anisa.
 Non-target bacteria (for example Pseudomonas aeruginosa, E. coli and Enterococcus faecalis) should be tested to ensure partial or total inhibition and that the colony presentation does not resemble that of Legionella colonies.
 Petri dishes should be incubated as appropriate and colony growth should commence within two to five days of incubation.
-Buffered charcoal yeast extract agar with L-cysteine medium (A9.3) should be used as a "non-selective" comparator plate for assessment of enumeration (16, 20)
+Buffered charcoal yeast extract agar with L-cysteine medium (A9.3) should be used as a "non-selective" comparator plate for assessment of enumeration of the colony of the stability of the stability